zarf-dev/proposals/0026-enhanced-state-management/README.md

 	// Source is the source the package was deployed from (e.g. oci:// URL, tarball path).
 	// Only set on Deploy events.
 	Source string `json:"source,omitempty"`
-	// ConfigDigest is a deterministic, self-describing digest of the DeployConfig (Deploy
+	// ConfigDigest is a deterministic digest of the DeployConfig (Deploy events) or
-	// events) or RemoveConfig (Remove events) used for this operation (e.g. "sha256:<hex>").
+	// RemoveConfig (Remove events) used for this operation.
-	ConfigDigest string `json:"configDigest,omitempty"`
+	ConfigDigest digest.Digest `json:"configDigest,omitempty"`
 }

 // ComponentEvent records the most recent deploy or remove attempt against a single component.